U.S. woman accuses Mexican church of trafficking, abuse in lawsuit

 His lawyers have claimed that evidence in the criminal case was based on the ability to doctor photos and manipulate social media and that Joaquin Garcia was the victim of a “high-tech hit job”.

+The church said in a statement that it trusted legal institutions and asked the media to avoid expressing opinions that violated the presumption of innocence.

+“We reiterate our confidence that this case will be resolved to the law and it will demonstrate the innocence of the Apostle of Jesus Christ, Naason Joaquin Garcia,” it said.

-Neither Joaquin Garcia’s lawyers nor a representative of La Luz del Mundo responded to requests for comment on Martin’s civil lawsuit.
+Joaquin Garcia’s lawyers did not respond to requests for comment on Martin’s civil lawsuit.

 Martin left the church in 2016 but said in the court documents that she has been threatened and smeared by the church since then and lives in fear.